-I plan to talk more about my health on this blog and discuss how I am living with Lupus while enjoying life.
+I planned to talk more about my health on this blog and discuss how I am living with Lupus while enjoying life.
 Then I realized that some of you don’t even know what Lupus is.
 Whoops!
 Sorry about that.

 This post is my effort to give you a quick and simple understanding of my Lupus and how it affects me.
 Note, Lupus itself is not even close to being simple and varies so much from one individual to another that it is important to always keep an open mind when listening to a Lupus sufferer talk about their pain.

 Lupus is a chronic autoimmune disease

 Lupus makes the immune system use our own antibodies against us, as if we are a walking flu in need of a cure

 Lupus symptoms mimic other diseases (remember how every “House” episode diagnosis started off with Lupus?)

 Most Lupus sufferers are women (teen - menopause); Black and Latino women are 3x more likely to be diagnosed with Lupus

 A flare-up is when your Lupus becomes active (possibly life-threatening); remission is when it remains dormant

 I get sores in the roof of my mouth when under stress (flare up)

 I get extremely tired (need 10+ hours of sleep per day so I often go to bed early or sleep late)